 Gifts need to have some value

-How does this apply when you’re selling high value goods and services in a much more complex market place?
+How does this apply when you’re selling high-value goods and services in a much more complex market place?
 How does it help you when your customers are much too sophisticated to be taken in by a freebie?

 The reciprocity principle is so deeply embedded that we need to take it seriously for marketing of all kinds.
 But we need to be a little more subtle about it, as people have become reluctant to take the obvious freebies, as we don’t see them as gifts any more.

 I don’t see those promotional packets of mints and the other junk I get in the party bag after a conference as a gift any more.
-I expect the mints, and am disappointed that I didn’t get more chocolates.
+I expect the mints and am disappointed that I didn’t get more chocolates.
 They’re my right, not a present someone has given me.
-Andrew Nash, who runs Sussex Promotions, encourages businesses to give away higher value branded items such as this lipstick holder with mirror or Swiss Army knife, if they want people to see it as a gift.
+Andrew Nash, who runs Sussex Promotions, encourages businesses to give away higher value branded items such as this lipstick holder with a mirror or Swiss Army knife if they want people to see it as a gift.

 I’d be impressed if someone gave me one of these, and I’d keep it and use it every day.